Dairy Development Corporation

 Financial Indicators

-In the first half of the fiscal year, the DDC paid Rs1.48 billion to dairy farmers.
-This payment was made possible through the utilization of internal resources, highlighting the corporation's commitment to addressing financial obligations to farmers.
-Despite these efforts, approximately Rs320 million remains outstanding, which the DDC plans to clear by March.
+In the first half of the fiscal year, the DDC paid Rs1.48 billion to dairy farmers, reflecting its commitment to meeting financial obligations.
+Despite this, the corporation still has approximately Rs320 million outstanding, which it plans to clear by March.

 Important Events

-A significant event for the DDC was its strategy to reduce liabilities by selling off accumulated stocks of butter and skimmed milk powder.
-This move was instrumental in managing the corporation's financial responsibilities and ensuring timely payments to dairy farmers.
+A key event for the DDC was the strategy to reduce liabilities by selling accumulated stocks of butter and skimmed milk powder.
+This move was crucial in managing financial responsibilities and ensuring timely payments to dairy farmers.

 Milkypedia is a digital project by the international publishing house Dairynews.today, serving as an encyclopedia of the global dairy industry.